Position: Adjunct Associate Professor, Classical and Jazz Trombone

 Fields of Expertise:

-Teaching at the Conservatory offers me the opportunity to work with serious students who want to learn.
+I was fortunate to have a career performing for a living.
+Teaching at Shenandoah Conservatory offers me the opportunity to work with students who have that same dream.

-I’ve been a member of The United States Army Band and The U.S. Army Blues Jazz Ensemble in Washington DC since 1988.
-A wonderful opportunity to perform all over the world with outstanding musicians and numerous internationally known artists.
+I was a member of The United States Army Band for 30 years performing thousands of times all over the world with outstanding musicians and guest artists.

 The National Jazz Workshop sets a new standard of excellence for students, educators and performers who are serious about learning and mastering the language of the definitive American art form, Jazz.
-Held on the campus of Shenandoah University in Winchester, VA, the National Jazz Workshop offers an intensive, fully comprehensive curriculum for jazz studies to include improvisation, big band and small-group performance, composition, arranging, jazz history, Macintosh software technology, recording technology and instrumental master classes.
+Held on the campus of Shenandoah University in Winchester, Virginia, the National Jazz Workshop offers an intensive, fully comprehensive curriculum for jazz studies to include improvisation, big band and small group performance, composition, arranging, jazz history, Macintosh software technology, recording technology and instrumental masterclasses.